Foraging Plants for Wild Basketry; weaving a connection between land and self

 In the damp woods I check whether the sap has risen enough for the bark to release with ease.
 My knowledge of the stands of willow there has become more intimate: how one stand in the hollow takes up sap later than the stand on the southerly bank.
 Removing the bark, there’s a gentle ‘pop’ as it comes away.
 I lick the bare wood, and taste the sweet sap that’s left on it.
 My fingers and nails are stained by the tannins in the bark, and by the end my hands and forearms have the familiar ache from repetitive working.

 Before the first frosts I forage horseradish in the lane by the river, for its long, creamy-white fibres, perfect for making cordage.
 Separating out the fibres, my fingers become damp and have a faint whiff of the fiery horseradish.
-In winter I visit the old clematis on the deeply-cut, chalky drovers’ road on the Downs, for its shedding bark, precious tinder for wild fire-making.
+In winter I visit the old clematis on the deeply-cut, chalky drovers’ road on the Downs, for its shedding bark, precious tinder for fire-making.

 wild grasses